rwieruch/blog_robinwieruch_content/git-essential-commands.md

 touch .gitignore
 {{< /highlight >}}

-For instance, you may want to ignore the *.env* file where you store sensible environment variables of your project or the *node_modules/* folder for not uploading all your project dependencies to your remote GitHub repository.
+For instance, you may want to ignore the *.env* file where you store sensitive environment variables of your project or the *node_modules/* folder for not uploading all your project dependencies to your remote GitHub repository.

 {{< highlight javascript >}}
 .env